 Well, just for a start, Doctors were plotting observational data over time, way before time series was invented and Nurses and Therapists have been working with people to improve complex behaviours, for at least 2500 years.
 Midwives go back another 60,000 years, but that’s another Story.
 Like them, you can take life long learning seriously, you can encourage people to be curious, you can celebrate those who challenge the status quo and you can help them find the right kind of science to prototype, test and refine their concepts, methods and tools.
 Now, some Lean Tinkers include this stuff, which is essentially an evolutionary, or adaptive approach to improvement …. and evolution is inherently complex!

 What?
 Yes, I believe the underpinning ideas and practices can help you cope with complexity, but not because they are Lean, but because they’ve been around for thousands of years.
 So instead of being a fanatic, keep the Lean-ology in your personal store cupboard, like the one under your stairs, full of useful shite, you don’t want people to see.
 Then, alongside the Lean in your cupboard, please scatter a selection of fat ideas and enduring stuff from the rest of the world’s concepts, methods and tools from all kinds of professions and practices and peoples and cultures.
-Lean is not a panacea and it’s certainly not evil, but you got to watch out for the fanatics with their giant Shiny tool box and fuckall real experience, on your patch.
+Lean is not a panacea and it’s certainly not evil, but you must watch out for the fanatics with their giant Shiny tool box and bugger-all real experience, on your patch.

 The worst kind of uneducated fanatical Lean proselyte, is at its best, like a distant relatives’ enthusiastic toddler.
 You don’t dislike them and they are not completely horrible, but the dribbling and babbling becomes annoying, so the most memorable happy feeling, is handing them back to the distant relative!